njamesgeorge1223/Mars-News-and-Weather-Web-Scraping-Analysis-with-Splinter/README.TECHNCAL.md

 ----

-If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the IPython notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, scipy.
+If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the IPython notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, scipy.i

 In addition to those modules, the IPython notebook needs the following to execute: holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image, selenium, beautiful soup, splinter, chromedriver.